ExynosZ7/Ubuntu-update-script/README.md

-Here's a clean, well-formatted, and professional version of your README file written in Markdown, designed to look great on GitHub or any code repository:

----

 # 🛠️ Ubuntu Update Script

 A simple and automated **bash script** to update, upgrade, and clean up your Ubuntu system.
 This script is ideal for anyone who wants to streamline system maintenance through the terminal.